Search Travel Market Report

 Americans Love Travel Agents and Want Them on Their Smartphone, Survey Says

-This year’s National Travel Agent Survey is focused on home-based and independent advisors.
+This year’s National Travel Agent Survey focused exclusively on home-based and independent advisors.

 When the 2018 Travelport U.S. Vacation Survey was released this past May, most media outlets focused on how the survey showed that Millennials were the most likely demographic group to take vacations and spend more on trips this year.